-14.7 Block Model
+14.7 BLOCK MODEL

-SRK has produced block models using Leapfrog Edge.
+Leapfrog Edge was used to produce the block models for the Project.
 The procedure involved construction of wireframe models for the fault networks, key geological/mineralization domains, data conditioning (compositing and capping) for statistical analysis, geostatistical analysis, variography analysis, block modeling and grade interpolation followed by validation.

 The block model was estimated into 20 m cubed parent blocks.
 Parent blocks were sub-blocked into 64 divisions along each axis creating ~262,000 sub-blocks for each block that sits on the border of each vein.
-SRK has utilized sub-blocking to accurately reflect the defined mineralization and lithological models, with a sub-block size of 0.3125 m x 0.3125 m x 0.3125 m used to reflect the wireframes (based on Leapfrog's method of splitting parent cells by equal division).
+Sub-blocking was used to accurately reflect the defined mineralization and lithological models, with a sub-block size of 0.3125 m x 0.3125 m x 0.3125 m used to reflect the wireframes (based on Leapfrog's method of splitting parent cells by equal division).